-In order to help students learn proper composition skills and to promote academic honesty, this class will use the services provided by Turnitin (herein after "the Service.")
-The instructor may use the Service to review all submitted essay assignments.
+In order to help students learn proper composition skills and to promote academic honesty, this class will use the services provided by Turnitin.
+You do not need to make a Turnitin account; your submissions on Brightspace will be automatically linked.